Easy Felt Crafts: Notepad Cover #2

-The first picture shows the easy felt crafts notepad cover closed with a red pen:
+The first picture shows the easy felt crafts notepad cover closed with a blue pen:

 Easy Felt Crafts: Notepad Cover #2 Materials and Tools:

-- Thread (Regular, all purpose thread works just fine.
-Heavy duty button thread is better if you have
+Thread (Regular, all purpose thread works just fine.
+Heavy duty button thread is better if you have it.)

 The Steps for How to Make the Easy Felt Crafts: Notepad Cover #2: